spences10/scottspence.com/copy/faq.md

 ## Salary?

-In my next permanent role I'm looking for roles starting at **€80,200**.
-Please take note of the currency and covert it accordingly to currency the company pays in.
+In my next permanent role I'm looking for roles starting at **€113,200**.
+Please take note of the currency and convert it accordingly to currency the company pays in.

-I run OES Technology where I offer consulting on a contract basis if you have a project in mind [get in touch] to discuss.
+As I mentioned earlier I run OES Technology where I offer consulting on a contract basis if you have a project in mind [get in touch] to discuss.

-I'm not giving a number for my _current_ salary because, among other things, it can be used to cap any offer made to me.

-In other words, my old salary becomes what's known in **behavioural economics** as an anchor.

-I know it's in your interest (being the recruiter) to get the best offer for me.
-I'll disclose my salary if:

-1. You agree not to disclose it to the employer without my express permission — no exceptions.
-1. You can explain how you're going to use the information for my benefit — needs to be a good reason.
+Want me to come on board on a contract basis?
+Sweet!
+I'm open to that!
+Depending on the setup I'be looking for something in the region of **€92,380**.

 ---